caspersg/learn_vim/README.md

 ### The vim language

 The power of Normal mode is that actions are built using a simple grammar.

 `<verb><noun>`

 Verbs are things like `d` for delete, `y` for yank (copy), `c` for change.
 They are often called operators.

-Nouns are things like `w` for word, `s` for sentence, `l` for line.
+Nouns are things like `w` for word, `$` for end of line, `}` for paragraph.

 eg `dw` means delete to the start of the next word.

+So instead of remembering separate shortcuts for each action, you need to combine separate nouns and verbs.
+As you learn more verbs and motions you can combine them with the ones you already know.
+And as you use them, you'll start to think in terms of these higher level actions.

+In this way, vim provides a whole language to think in for editing text.
+And those thoughts can be directly actioned.

+#### More Examples

 If you don't provide a verb, the verb is implicitly move.
 So these are often called motions.

 `<noun>`

 eg `w` means move to the start of the next word.

+Some motions may require a parameter.
+In this example `fp` is the motion.

+eg `dfp` means do delete until you find the next "p" character.

+Some nouns need additional context, like `a` for around or `i` for inside.
+They don't move the cursor, so they're called text objects.
+Because they don't move the cursor, they can be done from any part within that context.
+In this example `ap` is the text object.

+eg `yap` means to copy around the current paragraph, both above and below the cursor.

+Some motions also have related text objects.

+eg `daw` deletes around the word, while `dw` deletes the rest of the word.

+You can combine separate actions by just typing them one after the other.
+So you can move the current block to the end of the file with `dapGp` ie delete around paragraph `dap`, go to the end of the file `G`, then paste `p`.

+#### Counts

 A noun can be plural, by adding a count prefix.